KNMI/adaguc-server/doc/fork_server.md

 This design reduces per-request overhead by avoiding repeated process initialization.

 The fork server is enabled by setting the environment variable `ADAGUC_FORK_ENABLE` to `TRUE`.
 If this variable is not set to `TRUE`, ADAGUC runs without the fork server.
+Command-style invocations with arguments, such as `--updatedb`, `--updatelayermetadata`, `--lint`, and `--report`, always run as normal subprocesses.

 # Components